rahul-singh0/portuguese-bank-marketing-campaign/README.md

     The goal of EDA was to uncover patterns and provide a deeper understanding of the dataset that could inform the creation of the final dashboard and key insights and recommendations.
 </p>

-<p>Below are a couple examples of visualisations from the EDA.
-You can find all the visualisations along with the corresponding source code here.</p>
+<p>Below are a couple of examples of visualisations from the EDA.
+You can find all the visualisations, along with the corresponding source code and analysis, in the <a href="https://github.com/rahul-singh0/portuguese-bank-marketing-campaign/tree/main/data_analysis" target="_blank">Data Analysis section of the GitHub repository</a>.</p>

 <h4>Age Distribution of Customers</h4>
 <p>